FrankDoka/Doka-front-end/content/about/index.md

 One of my passions is Systems Engineering.
 I enjoy finding the best way to improve the reliability and scalability of various technologies, as well as streamlining the process of pushing code into production.

 I have a keen interest in the field of Automation and applying it into the work I produce.
-Creating high quality and reusuable code through scripts written in various languages is something that I strive to achieve.
+Creating high quality and reusable code through scripts written in various languages is something that I strive to achieve.

 I have over 6 years of System Engineering experience in the public sector working for the City of New York as a Systems Administrator.
 I am looking to advance my career and skillset into the cloud.
 I want to incorporate my existing skills and knowledge to provide positive growth to the companies I work with, as well as my own personal growth.